SystemsApproach/private5g/core.rst

     point-to-point wireless backhaul, (b) LTE radio and antenna, (c) ruggedized embedded PC serving as AGW, and (d) solar power and battery backup for site.

 Magma differs from the standard 3GPP approach in one key architectural
-respect: Magma terminates 3GPP protocols logically close to the "edge".
-Edge in this context means either the radio interface (the connection to the eNodeB or gNB) or the *federation interface* (not shown in the figure), which is where Magma can connect to another mobile network.
-The single architectural decision has a broad impact as discussed below.
+respect: Magma terminates 3GPP protocols logically close to the edge, which in this context corresponds to one of two points (1) the radio interface connecting Magma an eNB or gNB (implemented by set of modules on the left side of the AGW in the figure) or the federation interface connecting Magma to another mobile network (implemented by the *Federation Gateway* in the figure).
+Everything "between" those two external interfaces are free deviate from the 3GPP specification, which as broad impact as discussed below.

 As a consequence of this approach, Magma can interoperate with other implementations *only* at the edges.
-Thus, it is possible to connect a Magma mobile core to any standards-compliant eNodeB or gNB and expect it to work.
+Thus, it is possible to connect a Magma mobile core to any standards-compliant eNB or gNB and expect it to work.
 Similarly, a Magma core can be federated with an existing MNO’s 4G or 5G network.
 However, since Magma does not implement all the 3GPP interfaces that are internal to a mobile packet core, it is not possible to arbitrarily mix and match components within the core.
 Whereas a traditional 3GPP implementation would permit (say) an AMF from one vendor to interoperate with the SMF of another vendor, it is not possible to connect parts of a mobile core from another vendor (or another open source project) with parts of Magma aside from via the interfaces described above.

-Magma, unlike other mobile cores, takes a common approach across multiple wireless technologies, including 4G, 5G and WiFi.
+Being free to deviate from the 3GPP spec means Magma can take a common approach across multiple wireless technologies, including 4G, 5G and WiFi.
 There is a set of functions that the core must implement for any radio technology (e.g., finding the appropriate policy for a given subscriber by querying a database); Magma provides them in an access-technology-independent way.
-These functions form the heart of an Access Gateway (AGW), as illustrated on the right side of :numref:`Figure %s
-<fig-magma-arch>`.
-Control protocols, which are specific to a given
-radio technology, are terminated in technology-specific modules close to the radio.
+These functions form the heart of an Access Gateway (AGW), as illustrated on the right side of :numref:`Figure %s <fig-magma-arch>`.
+Control protocols, which are specific to a given radio technology, are terminated in technology-specific modules close to the radio.
 These modules, on the left of the figure, communicate with the generic functions (e.g., subscriber management, access control and management) on the right using gRPC messages that are RAN-agnostic.

-Magma's design is particularly well suited for environments where backhaul links are unreliable, e.g., when satellite is used for backhaul.
+Magma's design is particularly well suited for environments where backhaul links are unreliable, for example, when satellite is used.
 This is because the 3GPP protocols that traditionally have to traverse the backhaul from core to eNodeB/gNB are quite sensitive to loss and latency.
 Loss or latency can cause connections to be dropped, which in turn forces UEs to repeat the process of attaching to the core.
 In practice, not all UEs handle this elegantly, sometimes ending up in a